grafana/grafana/docs/sources/shared/datasources/tempo-traces-to-profiles.md

 To use trace to profiles, you must have a configured Grafana Pyroscope data source.
 For more information, refer to the [Grafana Pyroscope data source documentation](/docs/grafana/latest/datasources/grafana-pyroscope/).

-**Embedded flame graphs** are also inserted into each span details section that has a linked profile (once you have configured a Grafana Pyroscope data source).
-This allows you to see resource consumption in a flame graph visualisation for each span without having to navigate away from the current view.
+**Embedded flame graphs** are also inserted into each span details section that has a linked profile (requires a  configured Grafana Pyroscope data source).
+This lets you see resource consumption in a flame graph visualization for each span without having to navigate away from the current view.
 Hover over a particular block in the flame graph to see more details about the resources being consumed.

 In order to determine that there is a profile for a given span and render the **Profiles for this span** button or an embedded flame graph in the span details, the ‘pyroscope.profile.id’ key-value pair must exist in your span tags.